Stedcombe (1818 ship): Fate

 An early report had Stedcombe foundering on passage from London for Tasmania, after leaving part of her cargo at Melville Island.

-It turned out that the local inhabitants at Timor Laut had attacked Stedcombe in 1825, killing all but the two crewmen that they then kept as slaves.
+It turned out that the local inhabitants at Timor Laut had attacked Stedcombe in 1825, killing all but two boys that they then kept as slaves.
 One of the survivors died c.1836.
 Stedcombe was on a voyage from Melville Island to Van Diemen's Land.
 The schooner Essington rescued the last survivor in 1839.

 In December 1824 Stedcombe had been at Kupang on her way to the new settlement at Melville Island.
+She had sailed from Melville island under charter to procure buffaloes from Timor.

-At Kupang she encountered HMS Lady Nelson, which had arrived there from Melville Island to purchase food supplies for the settlement.
+At Kupang she encountered HMS Lady Nelson, which too had arrived there from Melville Island to purchase food supplies for the settlement.
 Lady Nelson departed on the 19th and Stedcombe on 23 February 1825.
 In a letter dated 19 May 1825, Barlow wrote 'his schooner [Stedcombe] left this port four days after Johns' departure [in Lady Nelson], in charge of his Chief Mate, neither have returned since.
 I fear they either have been wrecked or fallen into the hands of the Malay Pirates'.